 Frederick County is an antiques shopper’s dream destination.
 The town of New Market, dubbed the “Antiques Capital of Maryland,” has small-town charm and a dozen shops stocked with furniture, jewelry, quilts and porcelain, along with restoration services.
 Ten miles west, downtown Frederick is also a popular antiquing destination with some 200 dealers in an eight-block radius.

 The Antique Center at Historic Savage Mill fits in perfectly at the restored 19th-century cotton mill.
 Located in the town of Savage near Laurel, it includes about 150 dealers.
 Shop owners meticulously photograph and describe many of the center’s latest treasures on their website.

 Eastern Shore Antique Shopping

 Noteworthy antiques stores thrive on Maryland’s Eastern Shore.
-The Chesapeake Market Place & Auction House in St. Leonard includes 100 shops that sell a mix of antiques and locally made goods, and holds Friday night auctions.
 At Treasures Re-Found in Chestertown you’ll find an array of costume jewelry, books, music, bottles, holiday items, and even vintage cameras and scientific instruments.
 And every Wednesday in Crumpton, hundreds of antiques dealers and deal seekers gather for the largest weekly auction in the world.

 Western Maryland Antiques